ilyuhi4/abc_store/README.md

 # abc_store

-This app is about using main DJango features in Store management app.
+This app is about using main Django features in Store management app.

 I was about using:
 1. Routing in main project - done